-So, what advice did he have for the primary schools that are currently closed – particularly from the perspective of using online learning for pupils aged 4-11 years old?
+So, what advice did he have for the primary schools that are currently closed – particularly from the perspective of using online learning for pupils aged 4–11 years old?
 There are now vast amounts of material, to which the school have access.
 He advises schools to make use of the strong resources they have put together.
-It also vital to maintain strong relationships and close contact with parents and their children by keeping the conversation going.
+It is also vital to maintain strong relationships and close contact with parents and their children by keeping the conversation going.

 He added: “Schools are closed, but they are not really closed.
 We have more than 50 students in our schools.
 So, while we don’t have all of our children in school, we are just operating differently with in-school learning and home-learning.
 We try to be very realistic in what we set for children – about what can happen at home.
 It has been a real learning curve for us all – as a nation, not just as teachers.
 Meetings by Teams and Zoom are likely to continue a long time after lockdown.”

 Future plans: to grow

 In conclusion, he talks about the future plans of Chesterton Primary School and of the Wandle Learning Trust, revealing there is still much to do.
 On his task list is to get children back to school and on track: “We have plans about what they will need to do once they return.
 It’s essential that our children a prepared for adult life.
 The focus and ambition on making sure children receive the best education is still our priority.”